britu/express.js/read.md

 `

 ## Index:
+`
   - 0:55  - what is Express?
   - 2:20  - what to know first?
   - 4:44 - The basic syntax of a web server:
   - 5:58  - Basic Route Handling
   - 7:30 - Express middleware
   - 8:40 - setting up the environment tools
   - 10:37 - creating a basic Express server
   - 13:00 - Create a Route
   - 18:40 - static folder
-- 21:45 - creating a simple REST API it's need a route
+  - 21:45 - creating a simple REST API its need a route
   - 22:37 - Creating a model for REST API
   - 24:00 - MiddleWare
   - 30:15 - GET Request
   - 37:25 - express route
   - 41:25 - POST Request
   - 49:02 - PUT Request
   - 55:56 - delete Request
   - 58:00 - rendering templates
+`
 ### Why use Express?

 - Makes building web applications with Node.JS MUCH easier